wechuli/python-deepdive/Part 2/Section 08 - Iteration Tools/notes.md

 Starmap is very similar to map
 - it unpacks every sub element of the iterable argument, and passes that to the map function
 - useful for mapping a multi-argument function on an iterables of iterables

+### Grouping

+Sometimes we want to loop over an iterable of elements but we want to group those elements as we iterate through them.